Because I so often find myself answering the same questions over and over (both in real life and online), I decided I start a Lesbian FAQs list.

 Answer: No to both, but refer to FAQ #4.

 FAQ #6: “Are all Lesbians into BDSM and/or Daddy/little girl play?”

 Answer: No and Oh Hell No. (But whatever legal activity that consenting adults do is not any of our business anyway, so stop worrying about it.
 See FAQ #4).

-Answer: How do you know you wouldn’t like to have an appendectomy without anesthesia unless you’ve done it?
+Answer: How do you know you wouldn’t like to have a colonoscopy without any sort of anesthesia unless you’ve done it?
 Answer: You just freaking know.